awslabs/graphstorm/docs/source/advanced/imbalanced-labels.rst

 between predictions and labels.
 The shrinkage loss function also has the :math:`\alpha` and :math:`\gamma` hyperparameters.
 You can use the same ``alpha`` and ``gamma`` configuration as the focal loss function to modify their values.
 The shrinkage loss penalizes the importance of easy samples (when :math:`l < 0.5`) and keeps the loss of hard samples unchanged.
-Below is an example how to set the `shrinkage loss function` in a YAML configuration file.
+Below is an example about how to set the `shrinkage loss function` in a YAML configuration file.

   .. code-block:: yaml